Whiteknight/ParserObjects/docs/v6/parsers_core.md

 var parser = Try(innerParser, ex => {...}, bubble: true);
 ```

-The second parameter is a callback to allow examining the exception when it is received.
+The second parameter is a callback to allow examining the exception received.
 This can be a useful place to set a breakpoint during debugging.
-The third parameter `bubble` tells whether to rethrow the exception (`true`) or to handle the exception and return a failure result (`false`).
+The third parameter `bubble` tells whether to rethrow the exception after examining it (`true`) or to handle the exception and return a failure result (`false`).

 You can get information about the exception thrown from the result, if you set `bubble: false`: